TommyStarK/obskit/README.md

 # obskit

 `obskit` is an attempt to ease the setup of an observability stack running on Kubernetes.
 It is relying exclusively upon [Grafana's open source projects](https://github.com/grafana), the `LGTM` stack.
+A tiny script `obskit` within this repo will help to achieve that.

 The idea is to have an ad-hoc, reproducible, configurable, extendable way of deploying Grafana's tools in a dedicated cluster for observability.
 It also helps to deploy the agent on the Kubernetes cluster(s) of your choice, giving you the freedom to choose which application(s) you want to monitor.